nicklafferty/craftycody/content/crafts/diy-wood-handled-bottle-opener.md

 +++
 date = ""
-description = "Adding and carving a wood handle let's you make a personalized gift." draft = true image = "" slug = ""
+description = "Adding and carving a wood handle lets you make a personalized gift." draft = true image = "" slug = ""